Ahm15275097/Traceball/README.md

 Standard for the code you will be writting

 # V. Research

+This is the website I used for my research https://www.w3schools.com/.
 # VI.
 Project Management
 Burndown Chart
 Example Burndown Chart